 Selecting the right desalination system for an offshore installation can be challenging.
 It’s important to not only look at the capabilities of the system but to also consider the supplier and its reputation, level of experience, design expertise, global presence, and support services.
 That’s the formula for success.

-This post was contributed by Amir Giti, sales and marketing manager, Parker Hannifin Bioscience and Water Filtration Division.
+This post was contributed by the Parker Water Purification Team.